 Page: | 1 |

 Eduard Fischer takes us on an exploration of myth, art, science, and the sacred space of high mountains.
-This is an account of adventure and deep reflection.
+This is an account of adventure and deep reflection accompanied by a selection of the author's stunning colour photographs.

 A young woman, Lindsey Wei, graduates from high school in America and sets out to find her roots in China, questing for who she is and where her life path belongs.
 She discovers in herself a skill for martial arts and seeks the hidden knowledge of meditation.
 After three years of study in various martial styles and unveiling false teachers, she is finally led to the ancient Wudang Mountains.
 Here she meets a Daoist recluse, Li Shi Fu, who has renounced the world of the 'red dust' and long since retired into an isolated temple to cast oracles and read the stars.
 The coming together of these two extraordinary characters, master and disciple, begins a spiritual relationship taking the young adept on an unforgettable journey through the light and dark sides of modern China and deep into herself.
 Battling between earthly desires and heavenly knowledge, she makes the transformation into a dynamic and complete woman.